guopeng-jiang/ShinyApp_test/README.md

 We try to find who has submited a farm plan and who hasn't for policy implementation.

-This is an attempt to use their property address without knowing their spatial extents.
+This is an attempt to match their property addresses.